BigRoss/Meetfit/README.md

 To optimize MeetFit for production, run:

 ```
+./mvnw liquibase:diff
 ./mvnw -Pprod clean package
 ```

 This will concatenate and minify CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.
+Liquibase will update the schema with any added entities.

 To ensure everything worked, run: